Alex Wright

 Alexander Wright (born May 17, 1975) is a German former professional wrestler and professional wrestling promoter.
 He wrestled professionally in Germany and Japan before signing with World Championship Wrestling (WCW) in 1994.
-He is known for his iconic dance, to his techno theme song.
+He is known for his iconic dance to his techno entrance theme song.
 He remained a prominent mid-card performer during his seven-year tenure with WCW, including reigns as a one time Cruiserweight Champion, a one time World Television Champion and a one time World Tag Team Champion (with Disco Inferno).

 He was the owner, founder and CEO of New Sport Entertainment GmbH which is the company that owns New European Championship Wrestling.

 Professional wrestling career

 Early career (1991–1994)

 Alex was trained by his father Steve Wright, a British professional wrestler.
 He wrestled his first match in 1991 in Germany when he was sixteen years old.
 He wrestled in his hometown during his early career and also worked in Japan.